mozilla/data-docs/src/tools/stmo.md

 of the excellent [Re:dash](https://redash.io/) data analysis and dashboarding tool that has been customized and configured for use with a number of the Firefox organization's data sets.
-As the name and URL imply, effective use of this tool requires familiarity with the [SQL](https://en.wikipedia.org/wiki/SQL) query language, with which all of the tool's data extraction and analysis are performed.
+As the name and URL imply, effective use of this tool requires familiarity with [SQL](https://en.wikipedia.org/wiki/SQL), with which all of the tool's data extraction and analysis are performed.

 Concepts